armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-5.md

 ---

 ### Fixes
-* Fixed a concurrency issue where agent sometimes took about 10 minutes to register with clouddriver after clouddriver was restarted, leading to timeout errors when running pipelines during that timeframe.
+* Fix for a concurrency issue where Agent sometimes took about 10 minutes to register with Clouddriver after Clouddriver restarted.
+This lead to timeout errors when running pipelines during that timeframe.